mufflyt/tyler/README.md

 ```

 # Read in the National Downloadable File (DAC)
 I utilized Postico and a postgres SQL database because the files are huge and I don't have enough RAM to hold the data in memory.
 2022_National_Downloadable_File.csv and 2021_National_Downloadable_File.csv both had errors with importing the data.
 So I had to read in the data to exploratory and clean the text using Work with Text Data >> Clean up Tex.
+ We got most of the data from CMS but the 2015 Physician Compare Downloadable File is available at https://data.nber.org/compare/physician/2015/1.
 ```
 library(dbplyr)
 library(dplyr)